radiantlogic-v8/documentation-new/documentation/installation/self-managed-v9.md

 ## Prerequisites

-- [Kubernetes cluster](https://kubernetes.io/docs/setup/) of version 1.27 or higher.
-Refer to the [Sizing a Kubernetes cluster](../sizing-kubernetes/) document for additional details.
+- Use a [Kubernetes cluster](https://kubernetes.io/docs/setup/) running version 1.27 or later.
+Refer to [Sizing a Kubernetes cluster](../sizing-kubernetes/) for more information.
-- Install [Helm](https://helm.sh/docs/intro/install/) version 3.8 or higher.
+- Install [Helm](https://helm.sh/docs/intro/install/) version 3.8 or later.
 Version 3.8 is required for OCI registries.
-- Install [kubectl](https://kubernetes.io/docs/reference/kubectl/) version 1.27 or higher and configure it to access your Kubernetes cluster.
+- Install [kubectl](https://kubernetes.io/docs/reference/kubectl/) version 1.27 or later and configure it to access your Kubernetes cluster.
-- For new customers, an Identity Data Management license key will be provided to you during onboarding.
-For existing customers, your existing license key should work with v9.
-If you have issues, create a Radiant Logic Customer Support ticket at https://support.radiantlogic.com/.
+- New customers receive an Identity Data Management license key during onboarding.
+Existing licenses should work with v9.
+If your license does not work, create a Radiant Logic Customer Support ticket at https://support.radiantlogic.com/.
-- For new customers, ensure that you have received Container Registry Access and image pull credentials named **(regcred.yaml)** from Radiant Logic during onboarding.
-For existing customers, create a Radiant Logic Customer Support ticket at https://support.radiantlogic.com/ to request registry credentials.
+- Obtain Container Registry Access and the `regcred.yaml` image pull credentials from Radiant Logic during onboarding.
+Existing customers can request registry credentials by creating a Radiant Logic Customer Support ticket at https://support.radiantlogic.com/.
-- Ensure that you have a storage class with dynamic provisioning configured for the Kubernetes cluster.
+- Configure a storage class with dynamic provisioning for the Kubernetes cluster.
 Identity Data Management stores the complete installation on a persistent volume, not only its data.
 Refer to [Storage Classes by Platform](#storage-classes-by-platform).
-- Estimate sufficient resources (CPU, memory, storage) for the deployment. <b> The default amount indicated in the helm chart MAY NOT BE SUFFICIENT FOR YOUR USE CASES.
-Update them accordingly. </b> Refer to [Sizing the Deployment](#sizing-the-deployment).
-Your Radiant Logic solutions engineer can guide you here based on your use cases.
+- Estimate the CPU, memory, and storage resources required for the deployment. <b>The default values in the Helm chart may not be sufficient for your use case.
+Update them as needed.</b> Refer to [Sizing the Deployment](#sizing-the-deployment).
+Your Radiant Logic solutions engineer can help you size the deployment for your use case.

 ## Sizing the Deployment